mco-gh/quizaic/README.md

 6. Run `./scripts/configure_auth.sh` to setup Oauth credentials and secrets.

 7. Run the following commands to build the website and deploy it to Cloud Run:

     ```bash
     cd website
     pip install -r requirements.txt
     ./deploy.sh
     cd -
     ```

+## Verify Setup

-8. Connect to the URL given by the output from the previous deployment script and verify the website looks something like this:
+Connect to the URL given by the output from the previous deployment script and verify the website looks something like this:

 <img src="website/static/website.png" height="300">

+Also, try to log in as a user to make sure OAuth is setup correctly and create & run quizzes to make sure everything works.

 ## Incremental Deployment

+You can incrementally deploy services (instead of redeploying everyting).

 ### Content API

 ```bash
 cd content-api
 ./deploy.sh
 ```

 ### Website

 ```bash
 cd website
 ./deploy.sh